Full Statute Name: Maine Revised Statutes Annotated. Title 19-A. Domestic Relations. Part 4. Protection from Abuse. Chapter 103. Protection from Abuse

 Credits

-§ 4007.
-Relief (see subsection E-1)
+§ 4110.
+Relief (see section 3(H))

-1. Protection order; consent agreement.
-The court, after a hearing and upon finding that the defendant has committed the alleged abuse as defined in section 4002, subsection 1 or engaged in the alleged conduct described in section 4005, subsection 1, may grant a protective order to bring about a cessation of abuse or the alleged conduct.
-Alternatively, when the parties voluntarily request a consent agreement, the court may grant a protective order with or without a finding that the defendant committed abuse as defined in section 4002, subsection 1 or with or without a finding that the defendant engaged in conduct described in section 4005, subsection 1.
-The court may enter a finding that the defendant represents a credible threat to the physical safety of the plaintiff or a minor child residing in the plaintiff's household.
+1. Final protection order.
+The court, after a hearing or opportunity for hearing and upon finding that the defendant has committed the abuse or conduct specified in section 4103, may grant a final protection order to bring about the cessation of the abuse or alleged conduct.
+The court may enter a finding that the defendant represents a credible threat to the physical safety of the plaintiff or a minor child residing in the household.
 The court may enter a finding of economic abuse.
-Relief granted under this section may include:

-A-1.
-Directing the defendant not to possess a firearm, muzzle-loading firearm, bow, crossbow or other dangerous weapon for the duration of the order;
+B. Directing the defendant not to possess a firearm, muzzle-loading firearm, bow, crossbow or other dangerous weapon for the duration of the order;

-A-2.
-Prohibiting the defendant from the use, attempted use or threatened use of physical force that would reasonably be expected to cause bodily injury against the plaintiff or a minor child residing in the household;
+C. Prohibiting the defendant from the use, attempted use or threatened use of physical force that would reasonably be expected to cause bodily injury against the plaintiff or a minor child residing in the household;

-C. Directing the defendant to refrain from repeatedly and without reasonable cause:
+E. Directing the defendant to refrain from repeatedly and without reasonable cause:

 (1) Following the plaintiff;